LipstickByColor/lipstick-twin-agent-/README.md

   candidate product page (via an MCP fetch tool) and confirms the brand and shade appear on it — turning a search claim into page-verified evidence.
-- **Failure needs adaptation.** When a long catalog product name returns nothing, the agent is re-run with a reformulated short brand + shade query, a retry a fixed pipeline couldn't compose on its own.
+- **Failure needs adaptation.** When a long catalog product name returns nothing, the agent is re-run with a shorter brand + shade query — the kind of adjustment a fixed pipeline can't improvise.

-**Why two agents and not one?** The immediate reason is a hard API constraint:
-Gemini 2.5 won't combine the built-in `google_search` tool with a function-calling tool like MCP `fetch` in one request.
-But I'd keep the split even without that limit (which was introduced for Gemini 3):
+**Why two agents and not one?** The immediate reason is that Gemini 2.5 won't combine the built-in `google_search` tool with a function-calling tool like MCP `fetch` in one request (a limit lifted in Gemini 3) — but I'd keep the split anyway:

 - **Search returns *claims*; fetch returns *proof*.** They're different jobs with different failure modes — search casts wide, fetch commits to one URL —